COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: LLM-Based Experiments

-\compactparagraph{Baselines} We include the following baselines for comparisons with \LPO: (1) SFT, which fine-tunes the pre-trained Qwen2-1.5B on the UltraChat dataset, with the resulting checkpoint serving as the starting point and/or reference policy for the other training algorithms; (2) vanilla DPO~\citep{rafailov2024direct} and (3) vanilla IPO~\citep{azar2024general}, where one training iteration is performed over the entire instruction set of UltraFeedback with output pairs sampled from the SFT policy; (4) INPO~\citep{zhang2024iterative}, where each iteration of training is performed on a single data split; (5) iterative IPO, which follows a training setting similar to INPO but without the KL regularization with respect to the reference policy.
+\compactparagraph{Baselines.} The following baselines are compared: (1) \textbf{BASE}: Llama-3-8B-Instruct, which has already been fine-tuned, can be directly used as the base model following SimPO~\citep{meng2024simpo}.
+For Qwen2.5-7B, we finetune it using the standard SFT objective on the Tulu3 SFT dataset~\citep{lambert2024t}.
+(2) vanilla \textbf{DPO}~\citep{rafailov2024direct} and (3) vanilla \textbf{IPO}~\citep{azar2024general}, where one training iteration is performed over the entire instruction set of UltraFeedback with output pairs sampled from the BASE policy; (5) \textbf{INPO}~\citep{zhang2024iterative}(Algorithm~\ref{alg:INPO}), where each iteration of training is performed on a single data subset; (6) \textbf{Iterative IPO (Iter-IPO)}, which follows a training setting similar to INPO but without the KL regularization with respect to the static reference policy.